What is the Mid-Atlantic Innocence Project?

 We know how difficult correcting wrongful convictions is, which is why we also work to prevent them in the first place.
 We have helped pass 11 laws that would prevent or make it easier to correct wrongful convictions.
 We also work with the Conviction Integrity Unit at the US Attorney’s Office to reform the criminal justice system.
 We have also participated in large-scale reviews of evidence with the U.S. Attorney’s Office in Washington, DC and the Department of Forensic Science in Virginia.

-Since the project began in 2000, we have helped secure the release or exoneration of 21 men in the DC area.
-These men spent a total of 352 years in prison–years that were not spent with their children and their families.
+Since the project began in 2000, we have helped secure the release or exoneration of 25 men in the D.C., Maryland, and Virginia region.
+These men spent a total of 423 years in prison–years that were not spent with their children and their families.

 We work to correct that massive injury to justice every day.

 We review the cases of innocent prisoners convicted in the District of Columbia, Maryland, and Virginia.
 We look for cases where we can use new evidence, often from DNA, to prove the prisoner is innocent.

 - Men Exonerated